'Red Light On, Gaadi Off' campaign launch postponed, LG's approval awaited: Gopal Rai | Business

 According to Petroleum Conservation Research Association data, a person unnecessarily burns fuel for 25 to 30 minutes while waiting at traffic signals.
 If vehicle engines are turned off when the traffic signal is red, then vehicular pollution will be reduced by 15 to 20 per cent, Rai said.

-''We run an awareness campaign at 100 intersections in the city in which 2,500 civil defence volunteers tell people about the 'Red Light On, Gaadi Off' campaign through 'Gandhigiri'.
+''We run an awareness campaign at 100 intersections in the city as part of which 2,500 civil defence volunteers tell people about the 'Red Light On, Gaadi Off' campaign through 'Gandhigiri'.
 This year, we had planned to start this campaign on October 28,'' he said.

 ''He (LG) has the time for other work, he writes letters to the CM every day.
 He might have no idea that the pollution level is increasing in the national capital.
 He is seeing everything on TV and newspapers, he lives in the same city... but he doesn't have the time to sign the file,'' he added.